-A new Executive Director would be recruited on terms in accordance with the approved Directors' Remuneration Policy at that time.
+A new Executive Director would be recruited on terms in accordance with the approved Remuneration Policy at that time.
 The Bank's Remuneration Policy balances the need to have appropriate remuneration levels with the ability to attract high-performing individuals to the Bank.
-With this in mind, the starting point for the Remuneration and Nominations Committee (Remco) in setting a remuneration package for a new Executive Director will be to structure a package in accordance with the Remuneration Policy, based on the individual's knowledge and experience.
+With this in mind, the starting point for the Remco in setting a remuneration package for a new Executive Director will be to structure a package in accordance with the firm's Remuneration Policy, based on the individual's knowledge and experience.